jasonbasden/paramLister/README.md

 paramLister is java extension that extracts parameters and values out of the URL and inserts them into a table.
 You can export or copy the table and use the values in a list for reviewing and content discovery tools.

 Note: The scope will need to be set at the beginning of the project for paramLister to take in parameters and values.
+Additionally, the export file functionality is still in proof of concept phase and you have to name the file as it is in the example.
+I plan to update this functionality in the second release.

 Installation Instructions: